dzvilius/visual-money-tracker/README.md

 User needs checklist:

+- [x] User can select year and see the income for that year.
+- [x] User can select year and see the spending for that year.
+- [x] User can select year and see the balance for that year.
+- [x] User can see a dynamic chart that updates based on the selection.
+- [x] User can select multiple months and see the income for those months.
+- [x] User can select multiple months and see the spending for those months.
-- [ ] User is able to see a numeric data overview of the transactions for 12 months.
+- [x] User can select multiple months and see the balance for those months.
+- [x] User can select category and see the income for that category.
+- [x] User can select category and see the spending for that category.
-- [ ] User is able to see the list of transactions and filter them by category.
+- [x] User can see list of transactions and filter them by year, month or category.
-- [ ] User is able to see a line chart for 12 month transactions.

 ### Code